 The courses are not necessarily offered in the sequence in which they are listed. | Full Program Schedule

-DSN 123 Game Development: This course covers the basic elements of game design including what a game is, how a game works, and what decisions must be made before the start of any project.
+DSN 123 Game Development (4 units): This course covers the basic elements of game design including what a game is, how a game works, and what decisions must be made before the start of any project.
 The student will learn about user experience, core mechanics, and different game genres, conventions, and pitfalls.
+Prerequisite(s): None.

-DSN 140 Digital Images I: This course introduces students to image-editing software as a design tool.
+DSN 140 Digital Images I (4 unit): This course introduces students to image-editing software as a design tool.
 Emphasis is placed on the application of design principles in the production process and the optimization of project workflow.
-Specific topics covered include properly scanning and digitizing artwork, enhancing and color correcting photographic images, optimizing images for web delivery, manipulating graphics, and applying advanced effects to enhance existing art or create new art.
+Specific topics covered include properly scanning and digitizing artwork, enhancing and color correcting photographic images, optimizing images for use in an engine, manipulating graphics, and applying advanced effects to enhance existing art or create new art.
+Prerequisite(s): None.

-DSN 253 3D Hard Surface Modeling: This course focuses on polygon modeling, texturing, and animation in the 3D environment with an emphasis on low-poly modeling for gaming.
-Students create and manipulate primitive shapes; apply position, texturing, lighting; and render scenes / environments.
-Students will create the basic building blocks for producing still images and animate 3D models and scenes for the game programmer.
+DSN 253 Hard Surface Modeling (4 unit): This course focuses on polygon modeling, texturing, and animation in the 3D environment; emphasis will be placed on low-poly modeling for gaming.
+Students create and manipulate primitive shapes; apply position, texturing, lighting and rendering of scenes/environments.
+Students will create the basic building blocks for producing still images, animate 3D models and scenes for the game programmer.
+Prerequisite(s): DSN 140.

-DSN 263 3D Shader Materials: The student will apply the concepts and skills from previous classes to create animated scenes.
+DSN 263 Shader Materials (4 unit): The student will apply the concepts and skills from previous classes to create animated scenes.
 The focus will be on 2D texturing for a 3D program and the image layout needed to create realistic interactive environments.
 The student will learn the process of layout and texture creation and implement it in a 3D animation scene.
 On completion of this class, the student will have created a scene incorporating various textures.
+Prerequisite(s): DSN 253.

-COM 233 Level Design I: This course introduces the student to the Unity Game Engine.
+COM 233 Level Design I (4 unit): This course introduces the student to the Unity Game Engine.
 Topics include: incorporating terrains and externally produced 3D models, utilizing a first person character, scripting and animation, particle systems, sound, lighting, shadows, and more.
 It takes a practical approach, and enables the student to rapidly use the Unity Game Engine to develop games.
+Prerequisite(s): COM 253, DSN 140, DSN 253.

 All current students and graduates of Coleman University are entitled to lifetime job placement through our Career Services department.
 You may also meet with a Career Service representative to review and critique your resume, participate in a mock interview, and much more.